 - Think of an “impossible physical action” – something it would be humanly impossible to do.
 Now, believe that you really can accomplish this action.
 Really try.
 Keep finding new ways to solve the problem.

 - You are a kid.
-One day, as you are a) setting the table or b) getting dressed or c) walking your dog, an “unreal” event occurs.
-The event is magical or truly terrifying, or both – and it takes you on “a journey.”
+One day, as you are a) setting the table would be humanly impossible to do.
+Now, believe that you really can accomplish this action.
+Really try.
+Keep finding new ways to solve the problem. or b) getting dressed or c) walking your dog, an “unreal” event occurs.
+The event is magical or truly terrifying, or both – and it takes you on a journey.
 At the end, you manage to return to what you were doing.

-Before the audition, practice your movement study.
+TIPS: Before the audition, practice your movement study.
 Focus on using your body fully, and connecting with the space around you.
 Keep your study silent, and avoid “mimed dialogue.”
-We’re looking for bold choices, strong commitment to an action, an expressive physicality and a clear connection between your imagination and your body.
+We’re looking for bold choices, strong commitment to an action, expressive physicality, and a clear connection between your imagination and your body.

-- Prepare a five-minute oral presentation describing your "behind the scenes" contribution to an actual production.
+- Prepare a six-minute oral presentation describing your "behind the scenes" contribution to an actual production.
 Visual elements are helpful but not required.

 - Interview with faculty.